englianhu/englianhu.github.io/README.md

 > C:\Users\scibr\Documents\GitHub\englianhu\englianhu.github.io>git push origin master
 ```

   The files will upload to github repo and your blog and 1st post has been successful.
+Please be mind that [**Hugo**](https://gohugo.io) blogs only publish the index file as html web page inside folder `Public`.

 # 3. Conclusion